DamnWidget/anaconda/README.md

 To fix that behavior and make ST3 use the anaconda's completion create a new Python directory in your Packages directory and copy the contents of the file [Completion Rules.tmPreferences](https://raw.githubusercontent.com/DamnWidget/anaconda/master/Completion%20Rules.tmPreferences) there with the same name.

+## Autocomplete drop-down shows up incorrectly

+SublimeCodeIntel interfere with anaconda's autocompletion, consider to disable SublimeCodeIntel into Python views or completely disable/remove it when anaconda is being used.

 # Contributing with Anaconda